francocamila/DWTdaubechies4/README.md

 # DWTdaubechies4
-A Matlab code to peform a DWT on a senusoidal signal.
+A Matlab code to perform a DWT on a sinusoidal signal.
-Plotting the DWT, the original signal, the reconstructed signal and the error between those two signals, you can analise the peformance of the wavelet transform.
+Plotting the DWT, the original signal, the reconstructed signal and the error between those two signals, you can analyze the performance of the wavelet transform.